The advent of Regtech has fundamentally changed the way Fintechs operate, automating much of the regulatory process for Risk and Compliance teams.

 Overall, crypto (and the blockchain) have a clear application in financial services, especially when it comes to virtual banking and investment services.

 The manual labor required to stay on top of AML compliance and financial crime prevention has been a struggle for many FIs.
-Regtech has improved these measures for Fintechs with the ability to automate these processes.
+Regtech has improved AML measures for Fintechs with the ability to automate these processes.
 By adding blockchain technology, AML specialists can take their automation a step further.

 For Regtech to work, it relies on access to relevant KYC and AML data and regulations.
 When blockchain is incorporated into a Fintech’s compliance system, it can access immutable data quickly.

 This saves Risk and Compliance teams time and energy identifying regulatory compliance issues - and allows them to dedicate more time to fixing these issues and developing their core product offerings.